 To reduce the risk of spreading disease, remove dog poop from your lawn immediately, then wash your hands right after.
 Leave the poop out, and it can easily infect other members of your family (especially young children who play in the yard and aren’t very good at washing their hands).

-Dog poop pollutes water sources
+Pollutes water sources

 Do you like the sound of dog poop in your lakes, rivers, or even drinking water?
 Neither do your neighbors.
-But according to the Environmental Protection Agency (EPA), that’s exactly where it could end up if you let it sit in your lawn.
+But according to the Environmental Protection Agency (EPA), that’s exactly where it could end up if you let it sit on your lawn.

 How to prevent lawn damage from dog waste

 Preventing lawn damage from dog poop is incredibly simple, even if it’s a little nasty.
 All you have to do is pick up your dog’s poop ASAP.
+Always wash your hands immediately after cleaning up dog poop, even if you didn’t touch the poop directly (which, hopefully, you didn’t).

 - Scoop dog poop immediately after your dog goes to the bathroom (even in your own backyard).
 If not immediately, clean up all dog poop in your yard at least once a week.